fabricekrebs/magictoolbox/RUNNING.md

-# ✅ Backend Successfully Running!
+# ✅ MagicToolbox Successfully Running!

 ## Server Status: ONLINE 🟢

-The Django backend is now fully operational and accessible at `http://127.0.0.1:8000/`
+The Django backend with Bootstrap frontend is now fully operational at `http://127.0.0.1:8000/`

 ## What's Working